Battle of El Herri: Laverdure's attack

 Laverdure had been in Khénifra for five months when Hammou set up camp at El Herri, a small village 15 km away, for the winter.
 Hammou had been promised peace talks and had just lost control over five tribes who began negotiations for submission to French rule.
 Henrys believed that Zaian resistance was near its end and that the war would soon be over.
 Lyautey wished to keep the situation calm and twice refused Laverdure permission to attack the camp at El Herri, for fear that it would affect the peace talks and that Laverdure had insufficient forces available for the assault.
 He was instead ordered to keep to the French bank of the Oum er Rbia and had permission only to send troops out for convoy protection, wood gathering and road building.

 However Laverdure decided to disobey his orders to remain in Khénifra and marched on El Herri with almost the entire garrison.
 He was said to be frustrated with the lack of action on the front and may have been persuaded by a Makhzen soldier eager to avenge a personal affront he had received from Hammou.
-Laverdure's column consisted of six infantry companies of Algerian and Senegalese Tirailleurs, a party of irregular Goumiers, two batteries of 65mm and 75mm (the famous Soixante-Quinze) cannon and a squadron of Spahi cavalry: numbering 43 officers and 1,187 men in total.
+Laverdure's column consisted of six infantry companies of Algerian and Senegalese Tirailleurs, a French detachment of colonial infantry, a party of irregular Goumiers, two batteries of 65mm and 75mm (the famous Soixante-Quinze) cannon and a squadron of Tunisian Spahi cavalry: numbering 43 officers and 1,187 men in total.
 This amounted to less than half the troops he had had in September when he was first denied permission to launch an attack.
 Laverdure marched at 2.30 am on the morning of 13 November 1914 without informing his superiors, only leaving behind a note saying he was going to "annihilate" Hammou's camp.

 Laverdure's column reached El Herri at dawn and found the encampment of 100 tents.
 Most of the Zaian men were out of camp at the time, leaving behind the non-combatants, and Laverdure achieved complete surprise.
 The first that many of the Zaian knew of the attack was when his artillery shells began exploding amongst the tents.
 This was followed up by a cavalry charge which cleared the camp but was halted by a group of tribesmen who had rallied on a hilltop to the south and inflicted "numerous losses" on the horsemen.
 Laverdure had to send in his infantry to remove these Zaians, before looting the encampment.
 Hammou escaped in time but two of his wives were captured before the French headed back to Khénifra at around 8.30 am, leaving the looting to tribesmen of the Aït Ichkern, formerly Hammou's allies, who assumed he was now beaten.